martiege/video_stream_opencv/README.md

 # Slight fix of the official video_stream_opencv package

 Fixes a small bug in the official package, which gives you errors after a video file is finished, and also hinders looping the video.
-Also includes a launch file to convert video files to a `rosbag`.
-It records both compressed and uncompressed images.
-Try:

-    roslaunch video_stream_opencv video_file_to_bag.launch videofile_path:=/path/to/video rosbag_path:=/path/to/record/rosbag

-Or, as a specific example:

-    roslaunch video_stream_opencv video_file_to_bag.launch videofile_path:="~/git/video_stream_opencv/test/small.mp4" rosbag_path:="~/git/video_stream_opencv/test/output.bag"

-Other parameters can also be added or changed, see the rest of this readme.
-This will still work with webcams and the other formats covered by this package, but this specific launch file is designed especially for using videofiles.

 # New scripts
 Another addition to this package is the scripts `images_to_video.py`, `video_to_images.py` and `images_calibration.py`. `images_to_video.py` combines a directory of images into a video file. `video_to_images.py` converts a video file into a directory of images and a timestamp file. `images_calibration.py` uses a directory of images to generate calibration parameters.